How to Increase Retail Store Foot Traffic in 2019

 It doesn’t hurt, too, that there are no additional shipping costs in-store, that you don’t need to worry about items arriving broken or not at all, and that there’s a smaller chance of customer returns if they’ve seen the item and love it in person before purchasing.

-How to convert website traffic into store traffic
+9 tips for converting website traffic into store traffic

 Foot traffic and in-store customers are clearly important.
 Driving more foot traffic that not only comes in to visit but also purchases should be a focus for all retail merchants.